Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 In the opinion of this author, the best explanation for British evangelicalism’s toleration of an antisemitic pastor is indifference—a heartless lack of concern for Jewish people.
 The additional tragedy of the situation is that biblical justice could have helped evangelicals overcome this heartlessness.
 If evangelicals had rigorously applied due process, they would have acted in the same way towards a leader guilty of antisemitism as they would towards a leader guilty of anti-Black racism or any other kind of disqualifying immorality.

 In many of the instances outlined above, the allegations against Sizer were discussed at the highest organisational level.
 But they weren’t treated with the necessary judicial carefulness and diligence.
-That was evident from the lack of investigations or the inadequacy of investigations when they took place.
+This was evident from the lack of investigations or the inadequacy of investigations when they took place.
 Throughout the whole scandal, no evangelical organisation associated with Sizer produced a transparent report addressing the allegations on a point-by-point basis.
-The lack of faithful judicial leadership was also evident from the unbiblical reasoning used when leaders tried to explain their inaction.
+The lack of faithful judicial leadership was also seen in the unbiblical reasoning used to defend evangelical inaction.

 One recent example of such reasoning comes from correspondence in 2023–24 with John Dunnett, National Director of the Church of England Evangelical Council (CEEC).
 Dunnett was asked to explain why Stephen Hofmeyr, CEEC’s treasurer and one of its five trustees, is continuing to endorse Sizer’s leadership of Peacemaker Trust.
 Sizer is the founder, leader, and sole full-time staff member of Peacemaker Trust, and its stated aim is “the advancement of the Christian religion”.
 Surely, now that Sizer has been banned by the Church of England, CEEC representatives such as Hofmeyr should consider Sizer unfit for Christian leadership?